Table of Contents

 Before the first brick is removed, you’ll need to secure all the necessary permits.
 The cost of permits can swing broadly based on your specific location and the intricacies of your project.
 It’s essential to plan and budget for this early on to prepare for any unexpected costs.
 Let’s break down the expenses and timelines for you:

-3. Asbestos Removal Permit: Residences built before 1990 often have asbestos.
+- Asbestos Removal Permit: Residences built before 1990 often have asbestos.
 If that’s the case, you’ll need to also apply for an asbestos removal permit prior to the demolition.
-The cost is generally around $500, but it can sway based on the volume and location of asbestos in your home.
+The cost is generally around $500, but it can vary based on the volume and location of asbestos in your home.
 Obtaining this permit usually takes around a week.

-4. Tree Protection Approval: If there are safeguarded trees adorning your property, you’ll need Tree Protection Approval to ensure they remain unharmed during the demolition.
+- Tree Protection Approval: If there are safeguarded trees adorning your property, you’ll need Tree Protection Approval to ensure they remain unharmed during the demolition.
 It is recommended that you contact the Council before submitting your building application to discuss all relevant issues concerning your proposed plans.
-After obtaining your building approval, you may submit an application for evaluation to carry out works on safeguarded vegetation.
-This permit is free to apply at the Brisbane Local Council, however, further arborist assessment and removal will take on a portion of your budget.
+After obtaining your building approval, you may apply to evaluation to carry out works on safeguarded vegetation.
+This permit is free to apply for at the Brisbane Local Council; however, further arborist assessment and removal will take on a portion of your budget.

 Bear in mind, these costs and timelines are ballpark figures and may vary depending on your home’s specifics and the existing regulations.
 Securing all your demolition permissions early will ensure a smooth process, keeping you within the legal framework, and assuring everyone’s safety.